rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

 1. Complete the **Additional Logging Configuration** form.

-    1. **Optional**: Use the **Add Field** button to add key value pairs that represent custom log fields used to filter log events.
+    1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
+These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
-This value determines how often the buffered logs are flushed.
+This value determines how often [Fluentd](https://www.fluentd.org/) flushes event data to the logging server.
+Intervals are measured in seconds.

 1. Click **Save**.